shellum/pDroidF/README.md

     // A Stream is what you use to add things to a page (PDF Stream) Stream stream = pdf.addPage();

-    // Add things to your PDF
+    // Add things to your PDF by calling methods on the Stream class returned by pdf.addPage()

     // Add some text with a different color
     // Colors are simply hex color (RGB) Strings